 - Park Hours: 5:00 AM - 10:00 PM

 - Animals are to be leashed

 - Electrical Outlets are for food preparation only

 We strive to keep the shelters reasonably clean and the facilities working properly, but occasionally problems occur that are beyond our control.
 Please let us know of any problems so they can be corrected.
 Damage to the property caused by misuse will be billed to the user on record.

 For more information, please call 394-4175.

 Community Flower Gardens

-Rapid City boasts some of the most beautiful flower gardens in the State; if you haven't taken time to visit them, we recommend that you do.
+Rapid City boasts some of the most beautiful flower gardens in the State.
+If you haven't taken time to visit them, we recommend that you do.
 Some you can enjoy driving by in a vehicle, but others deserve an up-close view.
-Click on the Garden for more information.

 |Butterfly Garden||North Shore of Canyon Lake|